withastro/astro/.changeset/happy-cougars-scream.md

 'astro': patch
 ---

-#472 Do not inject `astro-*` scoped class unless it is actually used
+Fix [472](https://github.com/snowpackjs/astro/issues/472) by not injecting `astro-*` scoped class unless it is actually used